-Our lab studies blood vessel and lymphatic vessel development and maintenance.
+Our lab studies blood vessel and lymphatic vessel development, maintenance, and regression.
 Proper assembly and upkeep of these vascular networks is critical for embryonic survival and adult health.
 We believe identifying genes that influence these processes will present new therapeutic options for the treatment of pathological vascular disorders.

 In order to identify and study genes involved in vascular development and maintenance, we exploit ATP-dependent chromatin-remodeling complexes (CRCs).
 These complexes utilize energy derived from ATP hydrolysis to temporarily unravel and reorganize chromatin, thereby making DNA more accessible to proteins that positively or negatively modulate transcription.
 CRCs act selectively on the genome to regulate expression of specific target genes and can coordinate regulation of multiple genes to influence precise developmental programs.
 For these reasons, we believe CRCs present unique opportunities for identifying genes that mediate vascular development and maintenance and for elucidating their functions.